Simply-Static/simply-static/readme.txt

 * dispatch execution to cron for larger exports
 * fixed download URL for zip files
 * added support for custom head tags added in wp_head hook
+* parsing Rankmath sitemap if added to additional files
+* removing uploads folder from additional files setting

 = 2.1.2.1, February 04, 2021 =